-Most cats enjoy being stroked on the back, except when they’re sick or injured.
-So, if your cat doesn’t want to be touched on her back, the chances are that she’s in physical discomfort.
+Most cats enjoy being stroked on the back, except when they feel ill or are injured.
+So, if your cat doesn’t want to be touched on its back, the chances are that it’s experiencing physical discomfort.

-Back pain caused by anxiety or hyperesthesia can be treated by reducing stress in the household and changing the way you stroke your cat.
+Back pain due to anxiety or hyperesthesia can be resolved by reducing stress and changing how you stroke your cat.
 However, more serious conditions must be treated by a vet to avoid spinal damage.
-Let’s assess the severity of your cat’s back pain.